 Finally, be aware that free-range eggs aren't necessarily the same as organic—the USDA requires that free-range eggs come from chickens that have some access to a small, fenced patch of cement (which they may or may not use).
 Additionally, free-range chickens might eat non-organic feed and are sometimes given antibiotics or other drugs.

-Similarly, sellers of vegetarian eggs, antibiotic-free eggs or so-called "natural eggs" aren't subject to the same scrutiny as organic eggs.
+Similarly, sellers of vegetarian eggs, antibiotic-free eggs, or so-called "all-natural eggs" aren't subject to the same scrutiny as organic eggs.
 Since nobody's really checking, it's up to the manufacturer to set their own standards for what constitutes a vegetarian egg.
 As always, caveat emptor when buying eggs, since you might or might not get what's advertised.